manythumbed/laughinglen/README.md

 Messing about with Java 8 and other stuff.

 ## Work to do
-- [ ] split into system submodule and example submodule.
+- [x] split into system submodule and example submodule.
+- [ ] simple rmi endpoint component.